Endoscopic Decompression

 Endoscopic Decompression is a minimally invasive procedure with very little blood loss, tissue damage or scar formation.
 It has a recovery period that is variable depending on the extent of tissue removal that needs to be done.
 Expect to be sore in the back and or the legs for 1-2 weeks and then to have limitations the doctor will require of you for a month (see instructions below).
 This is a spine operation thus pain will occur, please plan accordingly to expect this and also have thing organized in your house to make the painful time easier for you.

-This is generally a safe procedure yet, as with any interventional procedure, it carries a small risk of potential complications such as bleeding, infection, spinal headache, and injury to blood vessels or nerves around the spine.
+This is generally a safe procedure yet, as with any surgery, it carries a risk of potential complications such as bleeding, infection, spinal headache, and injury to blood vessels or nerves around the spine.

-Please understand this is a surgery and soreness from healing is normal, even for weeks after the surgery.
+Please understand this is a surgery and significant pain from healing is normal, even for weeks after the surgery.
+Please understand this and that you will be given the appropriate pain medications for your pain but the pain will still be significant.

 Endoscopic Decompression - Post Operative Instructions